christiancannata/agrispesa/wp-content/plugins/wordfence/readme.txt

 9. Logging in is easy with Wordfence 2FA.

 == Changelog ==

+= 8.1.4 - December 20, 2025 =
+* Fix: Fixed an issue with `inet_pton` introduced by a recent patch to PHP 8.1+ that could cause a fatal error if a malformed IP address was passed to the call

+= 8.1.3 - December 3, 2025 =
+* Improvement: Updated the bundled geoip database
+* Note: Verified compatibility with WordPress 6.9

+= 8.1.2 - November 12, 2025 =
+* Improvement: Updated the bundled geoip database

+= 8.1.1 - November 5, 2025 =
+* Improvement: Improved localization support for the various block screens and messages
+* Improvement: Updated the bundled geoip database
+* Improvement: Prioritized Wordfence tables in the diagnostics tool when large numbers of tables exist
+* Improvement: Allow non-US Google crawler IP addresses to pass country blocking
+* Improvement: Enforcement of password strength requirements is now applied on the corresponding REST API endpoints
+* Fix: Fixed detection for first-time logins and overall sending for login alerts when the corresponding settings are enabled
+* Fix: When the WAF is using the mysql storage engine, fixed an issue with exclusion rules for the WAF not running correctly
+* Fix: Reduced per-hit database query load around checking license status for free installations
+* Fix: Optimized data sync with the WAF to better detect when the known server IP address list has changed

 = 8.1.0 - August 25, 2025 =
 * Improvement: Added password scanning support for WordPress 6.8 and later